 Special K 28mg/100g

-If donning your best red dress is not enough of an incentive, then it may surprise you that Special K and the many varieties of Special K are fortified with iron and make this a great breakfast cereal choice.
+If donning your best red dress is not enough of an incentive, then it may surprise you that Special K, and its many varieties, are fortified with iron and make this a great breakfast cereal choice.

 All Bran 11.2mg/100g